 Waukegan is a mid-sized city located in the state of Illinois.
 The city has a population of 88,159 inhabitants.
-Waukegan has a population density of 3,634 people per square mile.
-This would be considered well above the national population density level.
+In Waukegan, there are 3,634 people per square mile, which is well above the national population density average.
 More than a quarter of the residents of Waukegan identify themselves as Hispanic or Latino, and 50% of the population speak Spanish as their primary or secondary language.
-Waukegan could be a great place for young adults and students as the average age of 31 years old is below the nation’s average.
+Waukegan tends to attract a younger crowd, as the median age of 31 is far below the national average.

 Without the right tools, relocating to any new town can be very stressful and challenging.
 Living in Waukegan, Illinois could be a good experience for anyone who puts in the time to do the research required.
 When searching for a new neighborhood, several key items should be considered.
 Safety is paramount, ensuring a secure environment for you and your family.
 Proximity to workplaces or schools reduces commuting time and enhances convenience.
 Access to amenities like parks, grocery stores and healthcare facilities contributes to a comfortable lifestyle.
 Reliable public transportation options promote easy mobility.
 A strong sense of community fosters social connections and a welcoming atmosphere.
 Using the livability score which includes data from categories like crime, health & safety, education, you can easily compare the best places to live in Waukegan and also determine if there are any nearby cities that might be a better match for your lifestyle.
 You can also compare Waukegan to Illinois and the national average.